DoctorMcKay/node-steam-user/README.md

 ### setNickname(steamID, nickname[, callback])
 - `steamID` - The SteamID of the user on whom you want to set a nickname, as a `SteamID` object or a string that can parse into one
 - `nickname` - The user's new nickname, as a string.
 Empty string to remove.
 - `callback` - Optional.
-Emitted when the request completes.
+Called when the request completes.
     - `err` - An `Error` object on failure or `null` on success.

 **v3.15.0 or later is required to use this method**